Pingzong Xiaying Lu: Plot summary

-The novel is set in 15th-century China when there are growing tensions between the Ming Empire and Oirats that culminate in the Tumu Crisis.
-It opens with a feud between the Yun and Zhang families.
+The novel is set in 15th-century China when there are growing tensions between the Ming dynasty and Oirats.
+It starts with a feud between the Yun and Zhang families.
 The Oirat chancellor Zhang Zongzhou had detained the Ming diplomat Yun Jing and made him suffer for 20 years.
-Although Yun Jing had managed to escape back to Ming territory, he had been ordered to commit suicide.
-Before taking poison, he instructed his family to avenge him by killing Zhang Zongzhou and his descendants.
+Although Yun Jing had managed to escape back to Ming territory, he had received an imperial edict ordering him to commit suicide.
+Before taking poison, he had instructed his family to avenge him by killing Zhang Zongzhou and his descendants.

-Years later, Yun Jing's granddaughter Yun Lei encounters Zhang Danfeng, forming a strong bond with him upon discovering that their swordplay skills complement each other perfectly.
+Years later, Yun Jing's granddaughter Yun Lei encounters Zhang Danfeng, forming a strong bond with him upon discovering that their swordsmanship styles complement each other perfectly.
 Their budding romance, however, collapses when Yun Lei learns that Zhang Danfeng is Zhang Zongzhou's son.

-Yun Lei gradually learns that truth that the imperial edict ordering her grandfather to kill himself was issued by the corrupt eunuch Wang Zhen.
-Concurrently, she reunites with her brother Yun Zhong, who is bent on killing the Zhangs to avenge their grandfather.
+Yun Lei gradually learns the truth that the imperial edict ordering her grandfather to kill himself was issued by the corrupt eunuch Wang Zhen, who controls the Ming government.
+Concurrently, she reunites with her long-lost brother Yun Zhong, who is bent on carrying out their grandfather's dying wish to kill the Zhangs.
 Yun Lei is torn between loyalty to her family and her growing affection for Zhang Danfeng.

-Meanwhile, Zhang Danfeng embarks on a quest to recover treasure hidden by his ancestor Zhang Shicheng, and gets into a confrontation with multiple factions.
+Meanwhile, Zhang Danfeng embarks on a quest to recover treasure hidden by his ancestor Zhang Shicheng, and gets into a confrontation with multiple factions who are after the treasure.
 He teams up with Yun Lei to defeat their enemies, and secretly helps the wounded Yun Zhong recover, leading to a gradual reconciliation between their families.

 When news arrives that Emperor Yingzong has been captured by the Oirats during the Tumu Crisis, Zhang Danfeng and his allies support the upright statesman Yu Qian in leading the defence of Beijing from an Oirat invasion.

 In the aftermath of the crisis, Zhang Danfeng and his allies join diplomatic efforts to negotiate peace and secure the emperor's release.
 Zhang Zongzhou ultimately takes his own life to pay for what he did to Yun Jing, bringing closure to the longstanding feud between the two families and allowing Zhang Danfeng and Yun Lei to finally be together.